microsoft/botframework-solutions/solutions/Virtual-Assistant/src/typescript/assistant/README.md

 - Install the Bot Framework Emulator from [here](https://aka.ms/botframework-emulator)
 - Launch Bot Framework Emulator
-- File -> Open Bot Configuration and navigate to `TypeScript Enterprise Bot Sample` folder
+- File -> Open Bot Configuration and navigate to your`TypeScript Virtual Assistant Sample` folder
 - Select your `.bot` file
 - For debugging locally, use the command `rush start` and use the `development` endpoint (usually the `localhost`)